jwergieluk/wergieluk-com/content/posts/rl-taxi.md

 *Summary.* This documents my attempt at solving the taxi-v2 environment.
-To benchmark the TD learning algorithms, I calculate the theoretical expected episode reward for an optimal policy, generate an optimal policy, and
+To benchmark the TD learning algorithms, I calculate the theoretical expected episode reward for an optimal policy, generate an optimal policy, and show that there are an non-optimal policies that always generate optimal trajectories.

 The description of the taxi-v2 environment can be found here: